 The three people of interest here are in haplogroups R-Y136618 and R-JFS0282 (diagrams above and below).
 In the block diagram above, the dark blue box at the top gives the common SNPs for R-JFS0266, which are shared by all groups below, and within that group are two subgroups defined by other sets of SNPs: (1) R-Y136618, in which there are two men of Dutch heritage (one still living in the Netherlands), and (2) R-JFS0282, which includes one person of Irish origin, plus the NE Scotland Lobbans, R-JFS0275, and within them the Rothiemay Area Lobbans, R-BY227100.
 In the diagram below I show the same relationships in tree-style.

 The surname of the person with Irish origin is actually reputed to have started in Wales and migrated to Ireland in the 13th Century [A Guide to Irish Names (1964) by Edward MacLysaght, cited by Forebears.com].
 But this donor’s Y-chromosome is certainly in a “Germanic” part of the R1b tree, not the “Celtic” part (more below).
 Thus, there is the possibility that his Y-chromosome origin goes back before Wales to pre-surname Flanders, as Flemish settlers are known to have gone to Wales in the 12th C., as to Scotland (French 2015).
+This name is specifically mentioned as being Cambro-Norman (Nolan, 2010), but there may have been Flemings associated with the Normans who went to England and Wales with William the Conqueror.

 While evidence for a Flemish origin for JSF0275 is not yet compelling on the basis of these three samples, I think it does allow us to make the origin hypothesis more specific.
 There are also historical reasons to focus on Flanders because of the long history between Scotland and Flanders/Holland, as summarized below.